Comprehensive Women’s

-Hormones tested: Oestradiol, follicle stimulating hormone, luteinising hormone, progesterone, prolactin, testosterone, sex hormone binding globulin, free androgen index
+Hormones profile: Oestradiol, follicle stimulating hormone, luteinising hormone, progesterone, prolactin, testosterone, sex hormone binding globulin, DHEA

 Frequently Asked Questions